 Career Opportunities

-The U.S.-Japan Council (Japan) & TOMODACHI Initiative are currently seeking interns.
-The internship offers an exciting environment where interns will be exposed to the non-profit, corporate, and government fields simultaneously.
+The internship at the TOMODACHI Initiative offers an exciting environment where interns will be exposed to the non-profit, corporate, and government fields simultaneously.
 Responsibilities include creating and drafting documents, translation, website management, social media management, newsletter development support, public speaking, communication with program participants, designing presentations and posters, and event planning and operations.
-Interns generally work remotely, but may be asked to assist with in-person events as needed.
+Interns generally work remotely, but may occasionally be asked to assist with in-person tasks at the office or support events as needed.

 Applicants should meet the following requirements: